Blaster2398/CodeForces_git/README.md

     git clone https://github.com/Blaster2398/CodeForces_git/
     ```

-2. Navigate to the specific problem folder you are interested in.

-3. Compile and run the source code file(s) using your preferred compiler or IDE.
+2. Compile and run the source code file(s) using your preferred compiler or IDE.

-4. If necessary, provide the input as mentioned in the problem statement.
+3. If necessary, provide the input as mentioned in the problem statement.

-5. Compare the output with the expected output to verify the correctness of the solution.
+4. Compare the output with the expected output to verify the correctness of the solution.

 ## Contributing